Recruiting at the University of Minnesota

 We work together to make recruiting easier.

-This is the easiest and fastest way to reach the broadest audience of students.
-Learn more and post positions.
+Posting jobs on Handshake is the easiest and fastest way to reach the broadest audience of students.
+Make sure to review our Employer Policies and the University of Minnesota User Agreement before posting to Handshake.

 Fairs are typically hosted in the fall and spring.
 We have both large, general career fairs, and specialized fairs by field(s).
-See our career fair calendar for a schedule and login to Handshake to register.
+Login to Handshake to view the calendar of events and register.

 We have multiple interview centers on campus as well as a virtual option for interviewing students.
 They are all free of charge.